crystal-lang/crystal-book/docs/tutorials/01_basics/03_math.md

 The two most common number types are `Int32` and `Float64`.
 The number in the name denotes the size in bits: `Int32` is a 32-bit [integer type](https://en.wikipedia.org/wiki/Integer_(computer_science)), `Float64` is a 64-bit [floating point number](https://en.wikipedia.org/wiki/Floating-point_arithmetic).

-* An integer literal is written as a series of one ore more base-10 digits (`0-9`) without leading zeros.
+* An integer literal is written as a series of one or more base-10 digits (`0-9`) without leading zeros.
 The default type is `Int32`.
 * A floating point literal is written as a series of two or more base-10 digits (`0-9`) with a point (`.`) somewhere in the middle, indicating the decimal point.
 The default type is `Float64`.